Calls for Stories

 We want true, personal stories in a form that is interesting and easy to read.
 You can write your story with your parent or adolescent or by yourself.
 In your story, please consider some of these questions:

-For adolescents or young adult patients:
+• For children, adolescents or young adult patients:

 • What was good about seeing your EHI?
 What problems did it cause?